How to Prepare for the USMLE Step 1: A Complete Study Guide

 The USMLE Step 1 is a critical gateway for U.S. medical students who plan to practice back home.
 It can impact med school progression, set the foundation for future exams and influence residency eligibility.
 Both U.S. and Caribbean medical students must succeed on all USMLE step exams in order to be eligible for practice in the United States.

-At Saba University School of Medicine (SUSOM), we are committed to helping our MD program students achieve success on the USMLE.
-Step 1.
-Preparation is built into the MD program curriculum and emphasized throughout your time in Basic Sciences (semesters 1-5 of the 10-semester MD program).
+At Saba University School of Medicine (SUSOM), we are committed to helping our MD program students achieve academic, personal and career success.
+USMLE Step 1 preparation is built into the MD program curriculum and emphasized throughout your time in Basic Science (semesters 1-5 of the 10-semester MD program).

 Our knowledgeable faculty members consistently deliver individualized support to help ensure you are comfortable with essential concepts and progressing effectively through your classes.
 We also offer a variety of impactful Student Support Services to help you develop study techniques and strategies that will help you succeed in medical school examinations and the USMLE tests.